Creating a new Internal Communication

 Target the communication to a group of employees.

-Leave blank if you do not want to select the target audience by Group.
+Leave blank if you don't want to select the target audience by Group.

 Group Type